Flint Hill in Rappahannock County, Virginia — The American South (Mid-Atlantic)

 Marker series.
 This marker is included in the Virginia Civil War Trails marker series.

 Location.
 38° 45.851′ N, 78° 5.971′ W. Marker is in Flint Hill, Virginia, in Rappahannock County.
 Marker can be reached from Zachary Taylor Highway (U.S. 522).
 Touch for map.
 Marker located at Flint Hill Baptist Church.
-Marker is at or near this postal address: 630 Zachary Taylor Highway, Flint Hill VA 22627, United States of America.
+Marker Touch for directions.

 More about this marker.
 On the lower left of the marker are two photos captioned Albert Gallatin Willis Courtesy William S. Burrell and Tom Evans and Gen. William H. Powell Courtesy National Archives and Records Administration.
 On the upper center of the marker are two additional photos captioned Col. John Mosby and Gen. George A. Custer Courtesy Library of Congress.
 On the lower right of the marker is a map of the area depicting the locations mentioned in the marker text.